cralo31/awblrm/README.md

 library(devtools)
 install_github("cralo31/awblrm")
 ```
 There are 2 main functions.
+One for recommending the next dose according to the current trial information, and the other for repeated random trial simulations for hypothetical scenarios.

 1. Recommend the next dose according to the current patient's information.
 ```{r}